Buy Curious

 According to Hoagland, apartments with one or two bedrooms are typically the easiest to rent out—prospective tenants looking for smaller units make up a larger sector of the renter population.

-Bigger apartments “will of course command a higher rent,” she says, “but their vacancy periods can be longer as there are fewer tenants shopping for larger units.”
+Bigger apartments “will of course command a higher rent,” she said, “but their vacancy periods can be longer as there are fewer tenants shopping for larger units.”
 That said, families are more likely to want to settle somewhere for a while, “so once a tenant is secured, they are more likely to stay for multiple years."

 Some buyers like to buy a few studios to rent out, rather than a single, large apartment, as a way of spreading their risk around.